Architecture

 creation

 Making things.
-Code, text, music, art.
+Code, essays, tools.
 Leaving traces in the world.

 understanding